 The majority of the KICS Board members are parents with children enrolled at KICS.
 Board members are selected based on the school's institutional by-laws and governance policy, in addition to their unwavering belief in the Mission, Vision, and Philosophy of Kigali International Community School.

-Sean Kerrigan (Chairman) leads the World Vision Rwanda team responsible for serving vulnerable children in Rwanda.
+Sean Kerrigan (Board Chair) leads the World Vision Rwanda team responsible for serving vulnerable children in Rwanda.
 His portfolio includes oversight of technical programs including Livelihoods; Health and Nutrition; Education as well as Water, Sanitation and Hygiene (WASH).
 The team’s focus includes cross-cutting themes of gender, child protection, children with disabilities and faith and development, in both relief and development contexts.
 He has managed strategic cross-functional teams to develop World Vision’s Web strategy, design World Vision International’s global fundraising strategy, and investment, and lead Economic Development fundraising.

 Prior to World Vision, Sean worked in the water and sanitation sector designing and installing turnkey water and wastewater treatment systems in Latin America, Africa, and the Middle East with Water Missions International.
 He holds a bachelor’s degree in Chemical Engineering from Georgia Institute of Technology, an MA in Biblical Theology from Wheaton College, and an MBA in International Management from Thunderbird, School of Global Management.
 He and his wife Rachel live in Kigali, Rwanda with their four children, all of whom attend KICS.
 (Board Member since August 2018).